GTAmodding/gta3script-specs/SPECIFICATION.md

 ### Scripts

-A script is a unit of execution which containts its own program counter, local variables and compare flag.
+A **script** is a unit of execution which containts its own *program counter*, *local variables* and *compare flag*.

-A command is an action to be performed by such a script during an instant of time.
+A **command** is an operation to be performed by such a script during an instant of time.
+Commands may produce several *side-effects*.

+A possible side-effect of executing a command is to update the *compare flag*.
+The **compare flag** of a command is the boolean result it produces.

+The **compare flag** of a script is the compare flag of the its last executed statement.

+The **program counter** of a script indicates its currently executing command.
+Unless a command changes the *program counter* explicitly, the counter goes from the first command to the next sequentially.
+A explicit change in the *program counter* is said to be a change in the *flow of control*.

+A command is said to perform a **jump** if it changes the *flow of control* irreversibly.

+A command is said to call a **subroutine** if it changes the *flow of control* but saves the current *program counter* in a stack to be restored shortly.

+A **variable** is a storage location assigned to a *name*.
+This location holds a *data value* of specific *type*.

+There are global and local variables.
+The storage of **global variables** is shared across scripts.
+The storage of **local variables** is local to each script.

-A script file is a source file containing a sequence of commands.
+A **script file** is a source file containing a sequence of commands.
 Those commands may be executed concurrently by multiple scripts.

+The **multi-file** is a collection of *script files*.
+Hereafter being the collection of *script files* being compiled.

 ### Types